Blebowski/CTU-CAN-FD/README.md

 ## QEMU emulation

 The CTU CAN FD IP core functional model is part of QEMU mainline.
 QEMU CAN documentation [docs/can.txt](https://git.qemu.org/?p=qemu.git;a=blob;f=docs/can.txt) describes CTU CAN FD emulation setup.

+## Roadmap

+There are several options for further development:
+- Integrations of Linux driver to mainline Linux
+- Linux driver testing (QEMU + VPCIE)
+- Splitting design into two clock domains
+- Support of TTCAN protocol
+- Support of CAN XL protocol
+- Other features